percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Figure: Exchanging Key Information Between Entities

-Endpoints will establish a DTLS-SRTP association over the RTP session's media ports for the purposes of key information exchange with the KMF.
+Endpoints will establish a DTLS-SRTP association over the RTP session's media ports for the purposes of key information exchange with the Key Distributor.
-The MDD will not terminate the DTLS signaling, but will instead forward DTLS packets received from an endpoint on to the KMF (and vice versa) via a tunnel established between MDD and the KMF.
-This tunnel used to encapsulate the DTLS-SRTP signaling between the KMF and endpoints will also be used to convey HBH key information from the KMF to the MDD, so no additional protocol or interface is required.
+The Media Distributor will not terminate the DTLS signaling, but will instead forward DTLS packets received from an endpoint on to the Key Distributor (and vice versa) via a tunnel established between Media Distributor and the Key Distributor.
+This tunnel used to encapsulate the DTLS-SRTP signaling between the Key Distributor and endpoints will also be used to convey HBH key information from the Key Distributor to the Media Distributor, so no additional protocol or interface is required.

 ### Key Exchange during a Conference

-Following the initial key information exchange with the KMF, endpoints will be able to encrypt media end-to-end with their E2E Key(i), sending that E2E Key(i) to other endpoints encrypted with KEK, and will be able to encrypt and authenticate RTP packets using local HBH Key(j).
-The procedures defined do not allow the MDD to gain access to the KEK information, preventing it from gaining access to any endpoint's E2E key and subsequently decrypting media.
+Following the initial key information exchange with the Key Distributor, endpoints will be able to encrypt media end-to-end with their E2E Key(i), sending that E2E Key(i) to other endpoints encrypted with KEK, and will be able to encrypt and authenticate RTP packets using local HBH Key(j).
+The procedures defined do not allow the Media Distributor to gain access to the KEK information, preventing it from gaining access to any endpoint's E2E key and subsequently decrypting media.